-Digital Access is defined by SAP as a new pricing model […] that provides an approach to licensing Indirect and Digital Access to the SAP Digital Core.
+SAP Digital Access is defined as a new pricing model […] that provides an approach to licensing Indirect and Digital Access to the SAP Digital Core.

 Source: SAP Digital Access | Home

-When you connect, via interface, non-SAP application/s to SAP, which transfers one or more of 9 different kinds of pre-defined data objects into SAP, you will have to acquire additional licenses from SAP.
+When you connect, via interface, non-SAP application/s to SAP, which transfers one or more of 9 different kinds of pre-defined data objects into SAP, you will have to acquire additional SAP licenses.

 In SAP centric company with few non-SAP systems, this may not create as relevant a financial risk; however, companies with non-core SAP business applications could face substantial unplanned financial risk.